Paradigm4/SciDB-Julia/README.md

     function julia(S::scidb_array)
       # Populate a Julia array from a SciDB array which was previously created by a SciDB query from Julia

+Limitations
+1. The plugin must be run on the same machine as the shim server and at port 8080.
+2. Only 2-dimensional matrices are supported.